thetrendscollective-lab/Simpli-Docs/replit.md

 # Overview

-Simpli-Docs (formerly Plain-Language Doc Explainer) is a web application that transforms complex legal and medical documents into clear, understandable explanations. **Authentication is required for all document processing** - users must create a free account before uploading any documents.
-The application provides plain-language summaries, technical term definitions, and an interactive Q&A interface with confidence scores.
-The system supports multilingual output, features a specialized Insurance Bill Analyzer (EOB) for Pro users, and includes Google Calendar integration for deadline management.
-The application emphasizes privacy and safety with clear disclaimers.
+Plain-Language Doc Explainer is a web application that transforms complex legal and medical documents into clear, understandable explanations.
+Users can upload documents in various formats (PDF, DOCX, TXT, PNG, JPG), and the application provides plain-language summaries, technical term definitions, and an interactive Q&A interface.
+The system supports multilingual output and emphasizes privacy and safety disclaimers.

 # User Preferences